William B. Pickett

 William Beatty Pickett (born March 12, 1940) is an American historian and professor emeritus at Rose-Hulman Institute of Technology in Terre Haute, Indiana.
-He is known as an authority on President Dwight D. Eisenhower and Indiana Sen. Homer E. Capehart, and is the author of several well-regarded books on U.S. history including Dwight David Eisenhower and American Power and Eisenhower Decides To Run: Presidential Politics and Cold War Strategy.
+He is known as an authority on President Dwight D. Eisenhower and Indiana Senator Homer E. Capehart, and is the author of several well-regarded books on U.S. history including Dwight David Eisenhower and American Power and Eisenhower Decides To Run: Presidential Politics and Cold War Strategy.

 Early life

 Pickett was born in Crawfordsville, Indiana.
-He earned his bachelor's degree at Carleton College in Northfield, Minnesota in 1962, and both a master's degree (in 1968) and doctorate (in 1974) at Indiana University.
+He earned his bachelor's degree at Carleton College in Northfield, Minnesota in 1962, and both a master's degree (in 1968) and doctorate (in 1974) at Indiana University Bloomington.
 He served as a lieutenant in the United States Naval Reserve from 1962 to 1966.

 Academic career

 After postgraduate work at Indiana University in the late 1960s, Pickett was a professor of history at Rose-Hulman for 35 years.
 He was a Fulbright Scholar at Nanzan University in Nagoya, Japan in 1989–90, lecturing on American history, and taught American history on U.S. military bases in Korea as a visiting professor for the University of Maryland.
 He was an educational consultant to the American University of Kyrgyzstan (now called American University of Central Asia) in 2002.
 In 1992–93, he served as president of the Indiana Association of Historians.
 In 2006, he co-founded the Web History Center, a hub for archiving and preserving early Internet history, with branches in Indiana at Rose-Hulman and at California's Computer History Museum.
 Two of his lectures about Eisenhower were featured on C-SPAN's Book TV series in 2000 and 2002.
 Since 2016, he has been a member of the historical advisory panel for the Eisenhower Memorial in Washington, D.C.
 Pickett retired from teaching in 2007 but continues to write.